11 Jul Pet Policy and Rentals: Facts about Renters with Pets

-Before placing renters in your property, you will have to decide on a pet policy.
+Before placing renters in your property, you will have to decide on a pet policy and rentals.
 There are negatives to pets, such as the ability to cause damage to your property, but there are also positives to pets, including responsible pet owners being great tenants.
 Learn seven pros and five cons of renting to tenants with pets.

 Being a Pet-Friendly Property

 We often hear of the problems animals cause for rental properties.
 However, there are some very good reasons to allow pets to reside with your tenants.

 - Larger Prospective Tenant Pool– Firepaw.org states that almost 50% of renters own a pet.